aderumier/emulationstation_gamemanager/debian/usr/share/doc/gamemanager/README.md

-# Batocera Game Collection Manager
+# GameManager - Game Collection Management System

 A Flask-based web application for managing ROM collections, scanning media files, and scraping metadata from Launchbox.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (C) 2024 Alexandre Derumier <aderumier@gmail.com>

 ## Features